PBA At A Glance

 Marshall and Vera Lea Rinker Athletic Campus

-A permanent home for Sailfish athletics is on the horizon in the form of a 76-acre Marshall and Vera Lea Rinker Athletic Campus at at 3401 Parker Avenue in West Palm Beach — just a short drive from Palm Beach Atlantic University.
-The campus, located between I-95 and Parker Avenue just north of Southern Boulevard, will provide facilities for training and hosting intercollegiate and intramural and club sport competitions.
+A permanent home for Sailfish athletics is the 78-acre Marshall and Vera Lea Rinker Athletic Campus at 3401 Parker Avenue in West Palm Beach — just a short drive from Palm Beach Atlantic University.
+The campus, located between I-95 and Parker Avenue just north of Southern Boulevard, officially opened Sept.
+4, 2014 and will provide facilities for training and hosting intercollegiate and intramural and club sport competitions.

 Varsity athletes, intramural participants and Sailfish fans will benefit from this incomparable Athletic Campus.
 The Athletic Campus will include 30,000-square-foot athletics complex, workout facilities, tennis and basketball courts, baseball, soccer and multipurpose fields, running trails and an 11-acre community park.